 The power equation can be stated like this:

 - W = 0.0052 A v³

 - Where W is the power in watts, A is the area swept by the turbine blades in square feet, and v is the wind speed in miles per hour; and A = π r².

 Although this suggests an exponential increase in wind power as wind speed increases, the actual power increase is more linear than is predicted because a wind turbine is not perfectly efficient.

-Boats regularly use small wind generators that can be mounted on a pole and swivel easily to face into the wind.
+Boats regularly use small wind generators that can be mounted on a pole and swivel easily to face the wind.
 This is probably the best option to use for a small cabin power source, and you need to look very closely at the numbers to determine if there is sufficient wind to justify the cost.
 This is best thought of as a supplement to solar for a hybrid system.

-This is the least common of the renewable energy sources.
+This is the least common of renewable energy sources.
 Very few people are using micro hydro power but if you have access to moving water this can be a good option for your small cabin power sources.
 It is efficient and reliable, although you may experience seasonal fluctuations due to changing water flow.